 top of page

-Home Before Daylight: My Life on the Road with the Grateful Dead Steve Parish
+Home Before Daylight: My Life on the Road with the Grateful Dead by Steve Parish

 “They shared secrets and lies.
 Jerry remained one of the most gifted and charismatic artists in rock ‘n’ roll.
 He was the Grateful Dead, and it was possible, even necessary, to forgive him almost anything, and to indulge all manner of bad behavior.
 Keith didn’t have that luxury, which is why he was nudged off stage.”

 For serious Deadheads, Home Before Daylight is engaging, if sometimes uncomfortable, reading.
 For everyone else, it’s a reminder that even the wildest circus depends on people who believe in keeping the tent standing.
 On a deeper level, the book is about identity and redemption.
-Parish’s early run-ins with the law –selling acid, a youth out of balance—and his decision to hitch himself to the greatest road show in rock history form a meditation on chance and choice.
-The band may have been improvisers—but so, too, were the crew, the roadies, the behind-the-scenes operators.
+Parish’s early run-ins with the law, selling acid, a youth out of balance and his decision to hitch himself to the greatest road show in rock history form a meditation on chance and choice.
+The band may have been improvisers.
+Yet, so too, were the crew, the roadies, the behind-the-scenes operators.

-If I were to level a criticism—it is that the book skirts deeper analysis of failed relationships, collective silence in the presence of a spiraling friend or the backstage culture’s treatment of women as disposable… more props than partners.
-Then again, Home Before Daylight is not a scholarly treatise, but an oral history, an unvarnished memoir, a document from inside the circus rather than above it.
+If I were to level a criticism, it is that the book skirts deeper analysis of failed relationships, collective silence in the presence of a spiraling friend or the backstage culture’s treatment of women as disposable… more props than partners.
+Then again, Home Before Daylight is not a scholarly treatise, but an on-the-ground document from inside the circus rather than above it.

 Credit goes to Brian Smith for turning me on to the set-two opener.
 With Jerry’s voice silenced by laryngitis, not a single Garcia tune is performed during this two-night stand.